Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/GraphicsOverlay/Animate3DGraphic/readme.md

 ## How to use the sample

-Animation Controls (Top Left Corner):
+Animation controls:

-* Select a mission -- select a flight path
+* Mission -- select a flight path
 * Play/Pause -- toggles playing and stopping the animation
-* Follow/Don't follow -- toggles the camera's free cam mode and follow
+* Camera -- toggles the camera's free cam mode and follow
-* Mission progress -- shows how far along the route the plane is.
-Slide to change keyframe in animation
-* Flight speed -- controls speed of animation

 ## How it works